Shared Arctic Association

 Art.
 8 GENERAL MEETING OF MEMBERS

-The general meeting of members has the following powers:
+The general meeting has the following powers:

-- election and removal of the board
+- Election and removal of the board

-- election and dismissal of the auditor
+- Election and removal of the auditors

-- approval of the budget
+- Approval of the budget

-- discharge of the board committee
+- Discharge of the board

-- revision of the By-Laws
+- Revision of the statutes

-- dissolution or merger of the association
+- Dissolution or merger of the association

 Art.
 9 BOARD